-In cases where nursing mothers are taking this medication, the baby can be affected, since the drug is excreted in breast milk and can induce a paradoxical stimulation of the central nervous system in newborn babies or convulsions in the case of premature babies.
+In cases where nursing mothers take this medication, the baby can be affected since the drug is excreted in breast milk and can induce a paradoxical stimulation of the central nervous system in newborn babies or convulsions in the case of premature babies.

-It should not be administered in children under two years of age, since its safety and effectiveness in the use of this drug have not been established yet.
+It should not be administered to children under two years of age since its safety and effectiveness in using this drug have not been established yet.

 Interactions have been reported between diphenhydramine and any of the following medications: